 Source: SGS 2021 using City of Sydney Floorspace and Employment Survey 2012, 2017

-The sectoral composition of employment and floorspace of this area is shown in Figure 16.
-Note that the City of Sydney's categories from their Floorspace and Employment Survey are used here instead of the Australian Bureau of Statistics' ANZSIC categorisation.
+The sectoral composition of employment and floorspace of this area is shown in Figure 18.
+Note: the CoS's categories from the FES are used here rather than the Australian Bureau of Statistics' ANZSIC categorisation.